AdaCore/gnatstudio/docs/users_guide/debugging.rst

-If you enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS automatically saves the currently set breakpoints and restores them the next time you debug the same executable.
+If you enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS automatically saves the currently set breakpoints and restores them the next time you debug an executable in the same project.
 This allows you to immediately start debugging your application without having to set the breakpoints every time.
+These breakpoints will be reused for all executables in the same project.

 .. index:: memory view
 .. _The_Memory_View: